 On the morning of July 20th, 2017 a generation lost its voice.
 Many awoke to the news that Chester Bennington, lead singer of Linkin Park, died by suicide.
 Chester had been the lead singer of Linkin Park for nearly two decades and during that time was open about his past struggles with alcohol, drugs, molestation, and depression.
 He channeled his experiences into the music that the band created and recognized that while not every listener or fan was a reflection of his life experiences, they all found some sort of common ground or comfort in the lyrics that he was performing.

-With Bennington and Shinoda at the helm Linkin Park’s debut album, Hybrid Theory, took the world by storm during late 2000.
+With Bennington and Shinoda at the helm Linkin Park’s debut album, Hybrid Theory, took the world by storm in late 2000.
 The album debuted at number 16 on the US Billboard 200 chart after selling 50,000 copies in its first week.
 Five weeks later the album was certified gold by the RIAA and in 2001 it became the best selling album of the year with 4.8 million copies being sold in the United States alone.
 The band, music, and lyrics struck a chord with the Millennial generation and created a relationship that wouldn’t soon fade.
 In fact, to date, the album has sold over 30 million copies worldwide making it the best selling debut album of the 21st century.

-I’m not saying that the only fans of Chester Bennington and Linkin Park are Millennials, but statistically they make up a majority of the fan base.
+I’m not saying that the only fans of Chester Bennington and Linkin Park are Millennials, but statistically they make up a majority of the fanbase.
 When you couple Bennington’s ability to magnify the listener’s own emotions with the topics that he and the band were approaching, it’s easy to understand how he became the voice of a generation.

 After his passing, many fans went online to express their feelings and share their memories of Bennington and his music.
 For years they’d used Chester’s voice and words as a catalyst for their own expression and healing.
 Some shared how listening to his music had saved their lives.
 Others thanked him for being so open about depression and recovery.
-Many mourn for a man that they believed may have helped save millions, but couldn’t be saved
+Many mourned for a man that they believed may have helped save millions, but couldn’t be saved himself.

 At the time Chester didn’t know it, but he was vocalizing the demons and darkness of an entire generation, all the while acting as the best friend who sat with us through the night to make sure we were going to be okay.
-According to population estimates, the Millennial generation surpassed the Baby Boomers as the largest living generation sometime in 2015 and within the same year, a federal analysis found that suicide rates in the United States had reached the highest levels in 30 years.
+According to population estimates the Millennial generation surpassed the Baby Boomers as the largest living generation sometime in 2015 and within the same year a federal analysis found that suicide rates in the United States had reached the highest levels in 30 years.

 According to a report by The Chronicle of Higher Education in 2015, 25 percent of college students have a diagnosable mental illness and are coming to college on medication or in treatment.
 It doesn’t start there either.
 According to Psychology Today, “the average high school kid today has the same level of anxiety as the average psychiatric patient in the early 1950s.”